 Spring feels like the perfect time to give baby’s things a little update c/o the Easter Bunny!
-I started Josie’s basket with this adorable rope bunny bin that I plan to use for toy storage after Easter.
+I started Josie’s baby Easter basket with this adorable rope bunny bin that I plan to use for toy storage afterwards.
 Like the basket, I wanted to pick out some toys that had a spring “vibe” but that didn’t scream Easter so that she can continue to use them as she grows into a toddler.
-Some of my go-to Easter basket ideas for babies and toddlers include new types of toys, sizing up clothes for a new season, snacks, and books.
+Some of my go-to baby Easter basket ideas include new types of toys, sizing up clothes for a new season, snacks, and books.

-You can find links for everything I have included in Josie’s Easter basket by clicking on the images below!
+You can find links for everything I have included in the baby’s Easter basket by clicking on the images below!
 I’ll try to keep it updated as I come across more or as things sell out!

 This post contains affiliate links

 I stuffed Josie’s basket with some new toys that she will be developing more interest in over the next few months like basic puzzles, shaker eggs, and a soft baby doll (honestly how cuuuute is this dolly in the removable bunny bunting).
 The yellow carton of squeaky eggs was an absolute favorite of Harper’s and Ethan’s and I can’t wait to see if Jo loves it just as much.
-She is still taking daily eczema baths so I thought some new bath toys would be fun; I’m in love with this cloud and raindrop set that are able to open up to prevent mold growth.
 I also tossed in a few of her tried-and-true favorite teethers.
-These sun and rainbow ones are especially cute as well as this flower and flowerpot set from the same company!

 Spring & Summer Clothes